 This was an absolutely impromptu trip for me and I convinced another friend to join me as well.
 I literally had only 48 hours to do any research, plan the route, make the bookings and wrap up all my pending work before I left.
 Clearly, that was not enough time.
 After a half-hearted attempt at research, I realized I didn’t want to book anything on a whim and I decided to do what I know best, trust the universe and wing it!
 I only hired a chauffeur-driven tourist vehicle to be with us for the 8 days from Shimla to Manali.
 With no fixed itinerary, we had all the freedom to stop and stay at any place we liked, and leave any place we didn’t.

-If you follow this itinerary, I’m quite certain you will not need a travel agent to plan your trip and in the process at least save Rs.
+If you follow this Spiti Valley itinerary, I’m quite certain you will not need a travel agent to plan your trip and in the process at least save Rs.
 10,000 per person.

 We hired a highly recommended local driver from Kaza, who was very safe, very entertaining and very informative all through the trip.
 Those are all key factors to keep in mind since he will be ‘writing your destiny’ for the duration of your trip.
 You can email me if you want his information.
 He charged us a lump sum amount of Rs.
 26,000 (400 USD) for his Toyota Innova (large mini-van), which was the most reasonable quote we got, saving us the travel agency commission.
 The car rental is the biggest expense on this road trip.

-The following are details of the actual route we ended up taking over 10 days:
+The following is a detailed Spiti Valley Itinerary we ended up doing over 10 days:

 DAY 1: Chandigarh-Shimla